SeezoCode/Wars-of-Ages/README.md

 The Ultimate Fighting Strategy 3000

-## Compile and run server
+## How to compile and run the server
 Make sure you have [Node.js](https://nodejs.org/en/) installed on your computer

-### How to run the server
-Navigate to the directory in terminal and then type:
+Then navigate to the directory in terminal and type:
 - "npm i"
 - "npx tsc"
 - "node ServerHandler.js"

-Then open the IP address in your browser
+After that open the IP address in your browser and play